vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/README.md

 Let's focus on Actions.

 MPS Voicemenu project supports 7 different actions.
-* Back - Jump to previous menu
+* Back - Jump to the previous menu
-* Direct Call - Call specific number
+* Direct Call - Call a specific number
 * Get Information - Play a record with information
 * Hang Up - End a phonecall
 * Record - Make a voicerecord of customers input